 SOAS University of London

 In the UK Michael was admitted to SOAS University of London where he was awarded an MA degree in Area Studies (Middle East), and a Doctor of Philosophy (PhD) in Politics

 Prof P. J. Vatikiotis

 Michael’s Doctoral Adviser at SOAS.
 His book on Islam and the Nation-state was instructive on Islamic study

 It’s A Small World

-United States Of Europe
+United States of Europe

-Having spent most of his life in Europe, in France, Italy and the UK, Michael considers himself an ardent European who believes that the answer to Britain’s regrettable Brexit is to strengthen the institutions of the EU eventually leading to the establishment of a United States of Europe.
-In his opinion , this is paramount for the security of Europe and the world and for the establishment of a powerful economic and political continent in this fast changing globalized world.
-He passionately believes that the days of the nation state are over.
+Having spent most of his professional life in Europe, (UK, France & Italy ) Michael considers himself an ardent European who believes that the answer to Britain’s regrettable Brexit is to strengthen the institutions of the EU eventually leading to the establishment of a United States of Europe.
+In his opinion this is paramount for the security of Europe and the world and for the establishment of a powerful economic and political continent in this fast-changing globalized world.
+He strongly believes that the days of the nation state are over.